Dental anatomy: Mandibular first molar

 The mandibular first molar is the tooth located distally from both the mandibular second premolars of the mouth but mesially from both mandibular second molars.
 It is located on the mandibular arch of the mouth, and generally opposes the maxillary first molars and the maxillary 2nd premolar.
 This arrangement is known as Class I occlusion.
 There are usually five well-developed cusps on mandibular first molars: two on the buccal, two lingual, and one distal.

 Mandibular second molar

 The mandibular second molar is the tooth located distally from both the mandibular first molars of the mouth but mesially from both mandibular third molars.
 This is true only in permanent teeth.
 In deciduous teeth, the mandibular second molar is the last tooth in the mouth and does not have a third molar behind it.
-Though there is more variation between individuals to that of the first mandibular molar, there are usually four cusps on mandibular second molars: two buccal and two lingual.
+Though there is more variation between individuals than in the first mandibular molar, there are usually four cusps on mandibular second molars: two buccal and two lingual.